Courseplay/Courseplay_FS22/README.md

 This (and later, the Giants modhub) is the **only official source for Courseplay**, if you see it anywhere else, it's a scam.

+# TODO

+- [ ] Can't start worker when the field is not owned.
+This may or may not be problem, need to check what happens on mission fields.
+TurnOnVehicle:getCanBeTurnedOn() returns false, and ever loop when we try to turn the vehicle on, it turns it off in the next loop.
+- [ ] Pea harvester doesn't lower implements on start.

 ## Help Us Out

 We work long, hard, in our own free time at developing and improving Courseplay.
 If you like the project, show us your undying love: